 Yes, certainly.
 I would encourage people to go search for and download the entire study.
 It was very well done.
 The study is called Taking the Polls of Third-Party Risk Management.
 As you mentioned, it was sponsored by CeFPro and Aravo, a third-party risk management technology provider.
 The study focused on the journey toward maturity that companies are taking.

-On top of that, that additional focus of rigor we’re also seeing is attributed to improving the performance of these vendors and third parties.
+On top of that, that additional focus of rigour we’re also seeing is attributed to improving the performance of these vendors and third parties.
 It’s actually leading to spend reduction because in many cases, the banks are leveraging their spend with a smaller amount of third parties, which not only reduces the risk profile but then also can leverage their spend for better pricing.
 The business and cost benefits that we see are primary drivers for about 40 percent of the people in the study.
-Organizations are gravitating toward locating their third-party functions within risk management – again, specifically, we’re talking mostly about financial services here.
-The study did indicate that centralized structure is the most common, and, aligning with the organization’s overall approach to risk management, that’s not surprisingly there.
-Organizations are still struggling with basic components of third-party risks.
+Organisations are gravitating toward locating their third-party functions within risk management – again, specifically, we’re talking mostly about financial services here.
+The study did indicate that centralised structure is the most common, and, aligning with the organisation’s overall approach to risk management, that’s not surprisingly there.
+Organisations are still struggling with basic components of third-party risks.

 Yes.
 Chris, based on your explanation, undoubtedly it sounds like it is here to stay.
 I want to thank you very much, Chris, for sharing your insights with us today on third-party risk management and some of the differences between the U.S. and the U.K. markets and how the financial services industry is viewing those today.
 I want to invite our audience to visit Protiviti.com/bpi, where you can find more information from Protiviti on this and other performance-related topics.